Leakage current of high-fluence neutron-irradiated 8" silicon sensors for the CMS Endcap Calorimeter Upgrade

+In table~\ref{table:alphas}, the first quoted uncertainty is statistical, and the second is systematic.
+The statistical uncertainty includes contributions from the fit, fluence estimation, annealing-time estimation, temperature uncertainty during the IV measurements, and sensor thickness variation.
+The systematic uncertainty accounts for the observed discrepancy between the version 1 and version 2 campaigns, as well as facility-dependent effects related to irradiation conditions and fluence determination.
+The total uncertainties are obtained by adding the individual contributions in quadrature within each category.

-The combined CE sensor dataset exhibit $\alpha$ values that are systematically higher than those of CE diodes (16$~\%$) and other p-type sensors (18$~\%$), as shown in table~\ref{table:alphas}.
+The combined CE sensor dataset irradiated at RINSC exhibits $\alpha$ values that are systematically higher than those of CE diodes (21$~\%$) and other p-type sensors (18$~\%$) irradiated at other facilities, as shown in table~\ref{table:alphas}.
 Variations in neutron flux and exact fluence estimation between different facilities cannot be neglected.
+Since JSI is a reference facility, the difference in $\alpha$ value between the CE sensors irradiated at RINSC and the CE diodes irradiated at JSI was included in the estimation of the systematic uncertainty of the result.
+This uncertainty accounts for irradiation-related effects at RINSC and the limited understanding of the annealing process.
 Also, the reference values were obtained at the depletion voltage (measured at the frequency of \SI{10}{\kHz}), while the bias voltage of \SI{600}{\volt} was utilized in this study.
 The depletion voltage is lower than the mentioned bias voltage even for the samples of \SI{300}{\micro\meter} thickness~\cite{Kieseler_2023}.

-Since JSI is a reference facility, the difference in $\alpha$ value between the CE sensors irradiated at RINSC and the CE diodes irradiated at JSI was used as the systematic uncertainty of the result.
-This uncertainty accounts for irradiation-related effects at RINSC and/or the limited understanding of the annealing process.
-As a result the estimated $\alpha$ value for the CE sensors is:

-where the first uncertainty corresponds to systematic irradiation effects, the second arises from the fit, and the third accounts for temperature variations of the chuck, as described in ref.~\cite{Acar_2023}.